window-ops/website-text-extractor/README.md

 ## Features

-    Extracts all text from a given URL
+- Extracts all text from a given URL
-    User-friendly GUI
+- User-friendly GUI
-    Easy to use and navigate
+- Easy to use and navigate
-    Efficient and reliable web scraping capabilities
+- Efficient and reliable web scraping capabilities

 ## Installation

 To use the Website Text Extractor, users must have the following software:

-    Python 3.x
+- Python 3.x
-    Pysimplegui
+- Pysimplegui
-    Beautifulsoup
+- Beautifulsoup

 ## How to Use

-    Open the Website Text Extractor program.
+- Open the Website Text Extractor program.
-    Input the URL of the website you wish to scrape.
+- Input the URL of the website you wish to scrape.
-    Select 'Extract Text'.
+- Click "".
-    Wait for the program to scrape the website.
+- Wait for the program to scrape the website.
-    Once complete, the extracted text will be displayed in the GUI.
+- Once complete, the extracted text will be displayed in the GUI.